 Storage

+Fresh miso soup is the best, but if you have leftovers, let it cool and keep it in the fridge.
 Transfer the soup to a glass jar and store it in the fridge.
 It will be good for 2 to 3 days.

 I don't recommend putting it in the freezer because freezing and thawing change the texture of the tofu.

-Vegan Miso Soup Variations
+Miso Soup Ingredient Variations

-What to serve with
+What to Serve With

 You can serve your soup with Japanese rice and other traditional dishes to give it a more authentic feel.
 Here are some Japanese vegan recipes you might want to try:

-Thanks For Stopping By
+Thanks For Stopping By!

 How did you like the recipe?
 Enjoy crafting the best flavor you love with a wide range of ingredients!

-Thank you for taking the time to read my blog♡ If you've tried this recipe(or any other recipe on the blog), please give it a star rating below!
+Thank you for taking the time to read my blog♡.
+If you’ve tried this recipe (or any other recipe on the blog), please give it a star rating below!

 Also, feel free to leave comments if you have any questions.
 I love hearing from you!